ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 .. contents:: Topics

-Plugins are pieces of code that augment Ansible's core functionality.
+Plugins augment Ansible's core functionality with logic and features that are accessible to all modules.
 Ansible ships with a number of handy plugins, and you can easily write your own.
 This section describes the various types of Ansible plugins and how to implement them.

 .. _plugin_guidelines: